RodionLodza/FastPool/README.md

 <br />

 ## How to install?
+1. 'Download SimpleLocalization.unitypackage' and using UnityPackageManager.
-The Unity Package Manager (UPM) is a new method to manage external packages.
+2. The Unity Package Manager (UPM) is a new method to manage external packages.
 It keeps package contents separate from your main project files.

 Modify your project's Packages/manifest.json file adding this line:
 ```"com.lodza.fastpool": "https://github.com/Oleg-Avdeev/Argument.git#package"```